OutSystems/docs-bestpractices/src/performance/data/improving-performance-distributed-caching.md

 1. The same Timer background Action updates the Cache Entries with the latest version of the data.

-1. Any Front End reads the data from the cache.
+1. Any Front-end Server reads the data from the cache.

 ![](images/Improving-performance-with-distributed-caching_5.png)